 - Preferred Club Deluxe Ocean View: King or two dbl beds.

-- Preferred Club Jr. Suite Tropical View: King or two dbl beds, separate sitting area with sofa, coffee table, table and two chairs, dbl sinks.
+- Preferred Club Jr. Suite Tropical View: King or two dbl beds, sofa, coffee table, desk and chair.

-- Preferred Club Jr. Suite Ocean View: King or two dbl beds, separate sitting area with sofa, coffee table, table and two chairs, dbl sinks.
+- Preferred Club Jr. Suite Ocean View: King or two dbl beds, sofa, coffee table, desk and chair.

-- Preferred Club Jr. Suite Oceanfront: King or two dbl beds, separate sitting area with sofa, coffee table, desk and chair, dbl sinks–ground floor suites have a daybed, table and two padded chairs.
+- Preferred Club Jr. Suite Oceanfront: King or two dbl beds, sofa, coffee table, desk and chair–ground floor suites have a daybed, table and two padded chairs, and are very close to the beach.

-- Preferred Club Honeymoon Suite Tropical View: Separate bedroom with king bed, two closets, table and two chairs, desk and chair, separate living room area with sofa, coffee table, two armchairs, adjoining dining area with table and four chairs, wet bar, bathroom with bidet, dbl sinks, balcony Jacuzzi and daybed.
+- Preferred Club Honeymoon Suite Tropical View: Separate bedroom with king bed, his ‘n hers closets, flat screen TV, table and two chairs, desk and chair, separate living room with sofa, coffee table, two armchairs, flat screen TV, adjoining dining area with table and four chairs, wet bar, breakfast bar, bathroom with bidet, balcony Jacuzzi and daybed.

-- Preferred Club Honeymoon Suite Oceanfront: Separate bedroom with king bed, two closets, table and two chairs, desk and chair, separate living room with sofa, coffee table, two armchairs, adjoining dining area with table and four chairs, wet bar, bathroom with bidet, dbl sinks, balcony Jacuzzi and daybed.
+- Preferred Club Honeymoon Suite Oceanfront: Separate bedroom with king bed, his ‘n hers closets, flat screen TV, table and two chairs, desk and chair, separate living room with sofa, coffee table, two armchairs, flat screen TV, adjoining dining area with table and four chairs, wet bar, breakfast bar, bathroom with bidet, balcony Jacuzzi and daybed.

-- Preferred Cub One Bedroom Presidential Suite: Separate bedroom with king bed, table and two chairs, desk and chair, walk-in closet, separate living room area with sofa, coffee table, two armchairs, adjoining dining area with table and four chairs, wet bar, full refrigerator, bathroom with bidet, dbl sinks, expansive balcony with two full loungers, table and chairs, and Jacuzzi.
+- Preferred Club One Bedroom Presidential Suite: Separate bedroom with king bed, table and two chairs, desk and chair, walk-in closet, separate living room area with sofa, coffee table, two armchairs, adjoining dining area with table and four chairs, wet bar, full refrigerator, bathroom with bidet, expansive balcony with two full loungers, table and chairs, and Jacuzzi.

 Physically Challenged Rooms: Available

-Resort Amenities: Heated pool (swim-up bar), Jacuzzi, spa, beauty salon, fitness center, tennis court, jogging trail, motorized and non-motorized water sports, on-site dive shop, pool and beach wait service, pool flotation mats, beach hammocks, giant chess/checkers, complimentary shopping shuttle to Playa del Carmen (10 a.m. until 2 p.m.), complimentary greens fees at Grand Coral Riviera Maya Golf Course, disco and sports bar, concierge on each guest room floor, gift shop, photo shop, tour desk, car rental, and ATM.
+Resort Amenities: Heated pool (swim-up bar), Jacuzzi, spa, beauty salon, fitness center, tennis court, jogging trail, motorized and non-motorized water sports, dive shop, pool and beach wait service, pool flotation mats, beach hammocks, Bali beds, giant chess/checkers, shuffleboard, archery, air rifle shooting, complimentary shopping shuttle to Playa del Carmen (10 a.m. until 2 p.m.), complimentary greens fees at Grand Coral Riviera Maya Golf Course, disco/sports bar, art gallery, concierge on each guest room floor, gift shop, photo shop, tour desk, car rental, medical services, and ATM.

-Restaurants/Bars: This resort offers one buffet (La Riviera), four a la cartes including Italian (Portofino), Pan Asian (Himitsu–teppanyaki show tables), seafood (Oceana), and the steakhouse (Seaside Grill–no A/C).
-There is also a beachfront ceviche and taco bar (Cactus Club), a poolside BBQ, and the Coco Café which serves coffee, tea, and pastries.
+Restaurants/Bars: This resort offers a buffet restaurant (La Riviera), four a la cartes including Italian (Portofino), Pan Asian (Himitsu–teppanyaki show tables), seafood (Oceana), and the steakhouse (Seaside Grill).
+There is also a beachfront ceviche and taco bar (Cactus Club), a daily poolside BBQ, and the Coco Café which serves coffee, tea, snacks, and pastries 24-hrs. a day.
+Guests wanting a special snack will enjoy the dessert buffet in the lobby area on Thursdays at 7 p.m.
 The Wine Cellar dining area (adjacent to Portofino) is an additional charge–guests choose a bottle of wine above USD $70 and the multiple course meal is chosen with this in mind (food is no additional charge).
-The only meal reservations that need to be made are for the teppanyaki show tables and Wine Cellar.
-There are five bars including a swim-up bar, lobby bar, lounge bar, pool bar, and disco bar.
+The only meal reservations that need to be made are for the teppanyaki show tables at Himitsu and at the Wine Cellar.
+There are dinner/show packages for guests who want a front row seat to evening entertainment.
+There are four bars including a swim-up bar, lobby bar, Desires Lounge/sports bar, and beach bar.
+Also, there is a specialty coffee cart in the lobby.

-Entertainment: DJ hosted music lounge, sporting events shown on poolside projection screen, theme nights, beach parties, fire show, and poolside acrobatic show.
+Entertainment: DJ hosted music lounge, sporting events shown on poolside projection screen, theme nights, beach parties, movies shown on the beach, fire show, karaoke, casino night, and evening poolside show.